 With each explanation came more questions.
 How did his father change his name?
 Was there a ceremony?
 A ritual?
 Did he tell him why he changed it?

 “No. He just started calling me Satya Pal one day.”

 How did he know his father was even addressing him?

 “When my father spoke to you, you knew.
 When he learned about my tattoos, he walloped me upside the head.”

-Unlike me, Poppy didn’t dwell in the past.
+My mother—Poppy’s daughter—didn’t even know the story behind his tattoos until I asked him in front of her.
+Unlike me, he didn’t dwell in the past.
 He rarely kept photos or mementos, and he spoke about his life only when provoked.
-My mother—his daughter—didn’t even know the story behind his tattoos until I asked him in front of her.
 Most people who knew him knew only the most basic details of his life: He left India in his 20s to work in England as a marine engineer, and met my Nana in a small English town.
-They moved to Calcutta, where my mom and her brothers were born, then emigrated to Canada (where I was born and have lived my entire life) a few years later.
+They moved to Calcutta, where my mom and her brothers were born, then emigrated to Canada, where I was born and have lived my entire life, a few years later.